filemage/azure-quickstart-templates/README.md

 This repository contains sample Azure Resource Manager templates for various FileMage Gateway deployment scenarios.
 These templates are meant to be used a reference implementation and should be customized for each users individual requirements.

+It is highly recommended that template parameters containing sensitive data such as passwords and encryption strings be loaded from [Azure Key Vault](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/key-vault-parameter) for production deployments.

 ### Sample Usage